 If we attempt to compare Aboriginal land use with those of the early settlers, we should broaden the meaning of ‘land use’.
 We should move away from the narrow European notion of agriculture and horticulture, to one which includes religious and cultural associations with the land, and one which allows the skills and the bounty of hunting and gathering to enter the picture.

 Another difficulty is that the indigenous Australians, although sharing the same continent, and some cultural traditions, were not all alike.
 Regional differences in a land so large were bound to be great, though identification with, and care for, the land seems to have been practically universal.
-With that in mind, Aboriginal attitudes to their land will be seen as roughly uniform.
+With that in mind, Aboriginal attitudes to their land will be treated as roughly uniform.

 The common misconception about life in Australia prior to the arrival of the whites, and one which dates back to the time of Captain Cook, is of a race of hungry nomads, constantly ranging over an inhospitable land in search of game, victims of their own lack of industry, and incidentally unfit to lay claim to the land.